amoodie/StratGAN/README.md

 The model is a proof-of-concept for using GANs in subsurface uncertainty quantification.

 ## Dependencies

  * `Python3`
  * `tensorflow` <2.0
  * `scipy`, `numpy`
  * `matplotlib`

+### Data

+You will need to download the data from [https://zenodo.org/record/3661411](https://zenodo.org/record/3661411) and place it in the appropriate folder.
+The cropped and binarized image files should be placed as `./data/multi_line_bw_128/*`.

 ## References

 * Dupont et al., 2018; [https://arxiv.org/abs/1802.03065](https://arxiv.org/abs/1802.03065)